Saltlordd/MelonMix_SaltlordsRemix/README.md

 # Melon Mix: Saltlord's Remix (Android)

-This is a personal project where I intend to create the ultimate Android version of KH DS on Android.
-AI has been heavily used in the creation of this fork.
-This is more of a passion project for myself to use as 358/2 days is my favourite game in the KH franchise and it's sad that there is no modern way to play this with ease.
-This fork aims to change that with completely customised touch controls, display ratios, screen positioning, overley layouts, context-relevant on screen controls and more.
-So far 358/2 days is working exactly as planned.
-Re:Coded to come next.
-Will release when this looks and feels like an app that all can use without issue.
+A personal passion project to create my ultimate way to play the Kingdom Hearts DS games on Android. 👑❤️

+358/2 Days is my favourite game in the KH franchise, and it’s always bothered me that there’s no easy, modern way to properly play it.
+So, despite not being an app developer, I decided to do something about it.

+This melonMix fork uses AI heavily throughout development and is being built specifically around Android and touch: custom controls, display ratios and positioning, context-sensitive buttons, tailored overlay layouts and more.

+358/2 Days is already working exactly how I envisioned it.
+Re:Coded is next.

+I’ll release it publicly once it looks and feels like a proper app that anyone can pick up and use without fuss, and I intend to keep it updated alongside the main melonMix project.

+I’m not an app developer.
+I’m just a crazy KH superfan who apparently decided a port of a port needed another port. 💀

+Bug reports will absolutely be welcome when some of you inevitably try this thing, and I’ll do my best to squash them.

+And a MASSIVE thank you to [Nireves333](https://github.com/Nireves333), the original developer behind the melonMix Android port.
+None of what I’m doing here would exist without the work they put into bringing melonMix to Android in the first place.
+This fork is built on top of their work, and I’m incredibly grateful to have it as the foundation for this ridiculous little passion project. 💗

+---

+# Original melonMix Android Port

+The following is the original README from Nireves333's melonMix Android port, which this fork is built upon.

+---

-KH Melon Mix on Android.
+#KH Melon Mix on Android.

 I couldn't find an Android port of KH Melon Mix so I attempted to make one that runs on my Anbernic RG505.
 One widescreen screen, camera on the right stick, HD cutscenes, remastered music.
 It's